The protagonist or other major characters are librarians, but the librarian’s occupation does not directly affect the plot.

 Details: Dir.
 Melissa Painter.
 Perf.
 Lauren Ambrose, Amy Madigan, Christopher Lloyd, Taylor Roberts.
 Hart Sharp Video, 2004.
 Based on the play by Dawn O’Leary.

-Synopsis: Socially awkward and intelligent teen Evie (Ambrose) sacrifices herself and her writing talent for her autistic sister (Roberts).
+Synopsis: Socially awkward and intelligent teen Evie (Lauren Ambrose) sacrifices herself and her writing talent for her autistic sister (Taylor Roberts).
 Evie gets a job at the library after graduating high school.

 Role Call: Lauren Ambrose as Evie Brighton—Liberated Librarian (female); Jennifer Schweickert as Librarian—Information Provider (female)